 The Rhythm Hut, NSW

 During his high school years he grew up in Sydney's Balmain were live music was abundant and a thriving scene made this village alive and a great place to grow up for a budding musician.
-Here he met Alex Lloyd and other musicians to form his 1st band "The Beefs" which went on to play in bars under age and also win a number of Band completion's as they had a uniqueness in that they played Rhythm and Blues which most teenagers were unfamiliar with and performing music's that were current.
+Here he met Alex Lloyd and other musicians to form his first band 'The Beefs' which went on to play underage in bars.
+They won a bunch of band comps as they had a uniqueness in playing rhythm and blues which most teenagers were unfamiliar with.

-Kelly continues to write and is in the process of pre-production of his 3rd album and also pre-production on a collaborative Album to raise awareness for Indigenous Issues here in Australia.
+Declan continues to write and is in the process of pre-production of his next album.

 WHAT: Mike Love supported by Declan Kelly

 WHEN: Friday 16th November, 2018

 WHERE: The Rhythm Hut - 135 Faunce St Gosford